getodk/docs/odkx-src/survey-using.rst

 Syncing Forms and Data
 --------------------------

-See the instructions in the :ref:`ODK Services user guide <services-using-sync>`.
+See the instructions in the :ref:`ODK-X Services user guide <services-using-sync>`.

 .. warning::